By James Eliot, Markets & Finance Editor

 -

 Underestimating Ethical Implications: A startup launched its AI-driven customer service bot but neglected to account for biases in training data, leading to significant backlash.
-Ethical gaps can result in reputational damage and legal scrutiny.
+Ethical gaps can result in reputational damage and legal scrutiny, as evidenced by past failures within the tech industry.

 -

 Overpromising Capabilities: IBM’s Watson encountered significant setbacks due to overstated AI capabilities in healthcare.
-Overhyping without solid groundwork can mislead investors and erode trust.
+Overhyping without solid groundwork can mislead investors and erode trust, highlighting lessons evident in 5 Critical Due Diligence Steps That Would Have Signaled SNDK’s Surge.

 -

 Ignoring Regulatory Trends: Companies that deploy AI without understanding the evolving regulatory landscape may face abrupt bans or penalties.
-For instance, the EU’s proposed AI Act is set to impose strict regulations that could heavily impact businesses operating within its jurisdiction.
+For instance, the EU’s proposed AI Act is set to impose strict regulations that could heavily impact businesses operating within its jurisdiction, reflecting trends we might see echoed in Adblockers Inspired by ‘They Live’.

 Where This Is Heading